smcclab/smc-course/_workshops/07-algorithmic-composition-1.md

 {:.warn-box}
 **No Diary**: No computer music diary this week.

+{:.warn-box}
+This workshop is yet-to-be-updated for 2025 where we will use [Strudel](https://strudel.cc) as the live-coding language.

 This week we flip the switch to making computer music with a _text_-based programming system.
 Depending on your background, this could feel freeing, confusing or a bit of both.